dk14/crypto/chats/btc-audit/README.md

 This is white-hat project.
 Successfull matches will be reported here.

 Since even military security depends on TRNGs - makority of users of the tool, would probably interested to report matched addresses yourself.

+Donations BTC: bc1qekvmkczge3hxrvwdf2lj3yyvgjnparn3fdf9lg

+(This fund will be shared with authors of important PRs as well, subject to discretion)